 - I. Marvian, H. Liu, and A. Hulse, Rotationally-Invariant Circuits: Universality with the exchange interaction and two ancilla qubits, arXiv:2202.01963 (2022).

 - I. Marvian, (Non-)Universality in symmetric quantum circuits: Why Abelian symmetries are special, arXiv:2302.12466 (2023).

 - Ge Bai, Iman Marvian, Synthesis of Energy-Conserving Quantum Circuits with XY interaction, arXiv:2309.11051 [quant-ph] (2023).

 What is a Quantum Resource Theory?

-- G. Gour, D. Jennings, F. Buscemi, R. Duan, I. Marvian, Quantum majorization and a complete set of entropic conditions for quantum thermodynamics, arXiv:1708.04302 (To appear in Nature Communications).
+- G. Gour, D. Jennings, F. Buscemi, R. Duan, I. Marvian, Quantum majorization and a complete set of entropic conditions for quantum thermodynamics, Nature Communications.